 Vancouver Maritime Museum curator Duncan MacLeod said the St. Roch represents a significant piece of Canadian history.
 It was built in the former Burrrard Dry Dock in Vancouver, and was launched in 1928 with the purpose of sending food and supplies to RCMP detachments along the Arctic Coast.
 The vessel then proceeded through the Northwest Passage to Halifax.

 Radio call sign: VGSR

 Research indicates that the St. Roch stayed in touch with a network of stations in the Arctic and all around Canada.
-Radio operator Cst.
-Edward (Dean) Hadley, transmitted regular reports to Coppermine, NWT twice a week.
-Other research material indicates that one of the duties of the St. Roch crew h was to provide daily weather reports to Ottawa.
+Fred Sealey, was the radio operator aboard St. Roch in 1929.
+During his time, he transmitted regular reports to Coppermine, NWT twice a week.
+Other research material indicates that one of the duties of the St. Roch crew was to provide daily weather reports to Ottawa.
 It was also mentioned that the crew routinely listened to the radio when they were off duty.

-The vessel obtained a broadcast license so that they, on occasion, could broadcast news and music to the northern natives.
-Dean recalls that it was around 670 KHz. where they aired their broadcasts.
+St. Roch obtained a broadcast license so that they, on occasion, could broadcast news and music to the northern residents.
+Dean recalls that it was around 667 KHz. where they aired their broadcasts.
 As one would expect, the AM signal would have a limited range.
 There was no regular schedule, just the occasional news and music, with most of the potential listeners being forewarned via short wave radio that there would be a broadcast.